 With the increased focus on improving SERP rankings as well as other SEO measures that have gained relevance lately, it can seem natural to dial back your attention to web design.
-However, SEO and web design are much more interconnected than you think.
+However, SEO services and web design are much more interconnected than you think.
 In fact, building a website with solid design choices can help you up your SEO game as you satisfy your users.

 How are SEO and Web Design Connected?